survivejs/react-book/manuscript/linting_in_webpack.md

         {
           test: /\.jsx?$/,
           // we are using `eslint-loader` explicitly since
-          // we have eslint module installed.
+          // we have ESLint module installed.
 This way we
           // can be certain that it uses the right loader
           loader: 'eslint-loader',
           include: path.join(ROOT_PATH, 'app'),